 We fitted the 675R with the latest Brembo Monobloc front brake callipers in place of the standard bike's Nissin units as they are especially resistant to heat fade.
 Being machined from single blocks of aluminium rather than two sections bolted together, you also get increased strength and reduced distortion under the extreme pressures of heavy braking as experienced in track use - which in turn improves feel and feedback to you, the rider.

 Shaving weight off a bike shaves milliseconds off a lap time.
-So we reduced the 675Rs wheel because, with their gyroscopic effect, weight lost here is like eight times the weight lost elsewhere on a bike.
+So we reduced the 675R's wheel weight because, with their gyroscopic effect, weight lost here is like eight times the weight lost elsewhere on a bike.
 We fitted new wheels with the new rear being 0.5kg lighter than the outgoing model.
 And Pirelli Dragon SuperCorsa tyres for optimum performance.

 The Daytona 675R is fitted with new, state-of-the-art KYB centre-fixed cartridge forks that use an internal damping cartridge which is rigidly located at both ends, rather than floating at one end as in conventional designs.
 Because it's supported by thinner walls, it has more room for the damping piston, so a larger diameter one can be used, improving damping accuracy.

 We have improved the 675Rs riding position by raising the bars slightly but with a 10mm reduction in seat height.
 Every bit a focussed supersport riding stance, designed to get the best out of you in track conditions.